zinic/abseta/docs/magic.md

 Devices left unfinished may remain dangerous for some time.
 However, given enough time, the normal ebb and flow of the substrate will render all unfinished or unused devices inoperable.

-### Shifting Substrate
+## Shifting Substrate

 > The only constant in Abseta is change.

 The substrate is not static.
 Devices that may have worked for hundreds of years can fail without explanation.
 Further still, inoperable devices may become functional once more given enough time.
+Devices may also accumulate changes that modulate their behavior in unexpected ways.

 The average lifetime of a device however is normally measured in centuries.